We know our patients have questions about COVID-19 vaccines. Find answers here.

 All of the vaccines that are currently available are safe for people with compromised immune systems, and none of the currently available COVID-19 vaccines contain live virus.
 Most patients with weakened immune systems can be vaccinated safely.
 Your healthcare provider can help answer questions about your personal situation.

-How do I request proof of my COVID-19 vaccination?
+How do I get proof of my COVID-19 vaccination?

 Do I need another COVID-19 shot?